Theodore Koehler: Life

-Koehler was born on July 30, 1856, in Ahrensbök, Province of Schleswig-Holstein, the son of Theodore Koehler and Dorothea von Koepke.
+Koehler was born on July 30, 1856, in Ahrensbök, in what is now the Province of Schleswig-Holstein (it was then the Duchy of Holstein), the son of Theodore Koehler and Dorothea von Koepke.
+At the time he was born the area was under the control of Denmark.
 His maternal grandfather was knighted by Frederick VII of Denmark for valuable services rendered to the state, and his father was decorated with the Iron Cross for brave conduct in battle.
-When he was born, Schleswig-Holstein was still part of Denmark but was later taken by Germany.
+In the 1860s the area would pass to control by the Kingdom of Prussia.

 From 1871 to 1876, Koehler worked with a business house in Luebeck.
 In 1876, he joined the German Army as a sharpshooter.
 He then received a letter from a friend who previously immigrated to America that encouraged him to do the same.
 He received a discharge from the army and in 1876 arrived in Philadelphia, Pennsylvania, only to find out his friend had died.
 He spent the next several years working in various occupations, and in 1883 he was employed by an English firm to participate in an exploring expedition in South America.
 He represented the firm a year later at the World Cotton Centennial in New Orleans.
 In 1885, he became the head bookkeeper and auditor of a large industrial firm in Long Island City, New York.
 He was later appointed by Long Island City officials to examine and report on the condition of the city books.
 He was a strong advocate for a tunnel under Newtown Creek.
 He was elected town supervisor of Long Island City in 1892, and went on to serve as town supervisor for the next three years.
 By 1896, he was editor, cashier, and chief accountant for the East River Gas Company.